JoelKamdemN/Azure-Honeypot-SOC-Monitoring-Lab/README.md

 ### Skills Learned

+- Expanding hands-on experience with Microsoft Azure's security infrastructure and services.
-- Advanced understanding of SIEM concepts and practical application with Sentinel.
+- Understanding of SIEM concepts and practical application with Sentinel.
 - Proficiency in analyzing and interpreting network logs.
 - Ability to generate and recognize attack signatures and patterns.
 - Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.
-- Expanding hands-on experience with Microsoft Azure's security infrastructure and services.

 ### Tools Used
 [Bullet Points - Remove this afterwards]

 - Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- Telemetry generation tools to create realistic network traffic and attack scenarios.
 - Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc